Engineering 100-980

 Office hours are a chance to get to know the course staff, to get clarification on concepts presented in class, and get encouragement on homework and labs.
 Extensive office hours will be held throughout the semester.
 In person office hours are posted above.

 For an up-to-date listing of office hours, always refer to the week’s agenda on Canvas.
-There is a google calendar available here.

 Canvas & Course Resources

 We will use Canvas as our main online portal for this course.
 Canvas is the Learning Management System (LMS) of choice for U-M. Canvas should be your starting point – all other resources are linked from there, and Canvas will remind you about assignments and due dates.
 Make sure you are set up to receive course announcements on Canvas, since we will post critical information there.
 Also, monitor your “to do” list on Canvas for reminders about all assignments except some minor in-class activities.
 Many of your homework assignments will be on Canvas also.
-Yeah, Canvas.
 Pay attention there!

 Working with Teams